 The best location for the outdoor grill station

-An outdoor grill station can work perfectly in any sort of location.
+An outdoor grill station can work perfectly in any location.
 The most common locations are:

 - on a deck,